Sphereon-Opensource/SIOP-OID4VP/README.md

 ## Service
 The DID Auth SIOP library consists of a group of services and classes to:

-- Resolve DIDs using DIFs [did-resolver](https://github.com/decentralized-identity/did-resolver) and Sphereon's [Universal registrar and resolver client](https://github.com/Sphereon-Opensource/did-uni-client)
+- DID method neutral: Resolve DIDs using DIFs [did-resolver](https://github.com/decentralized-identity/did-resolver) and Sphereon's [Universal registrar and resolver client](https://github.com/Sphereon-Opensource/did-uni-client)
 - Verify and Create JWTs using DIDs
 - Client Auth Service to create and verify Authentication Requests
 - RP Auth Service to verify an Authenticaiton response on the RP side